stijn-dejongh/lovecraft_public_domain/manuscript/poetry_and_the_gods.md

 melodies of the bard the spirit of the maiden has found rest at last, for there echo the divinest notes of Thracian Orpheus; notes that moved the very rocks and trees by Hebrus' banks.
-The singer ceases, and with eagerness asks a verdict, yet what can Marcia say but that the strain is "fit for the Gods "?
+The singer ceases, and with eagerness asks a verdict, yet what can Marcia say but that the strain is _"fit for the Gods"_?

- And as she speaks there comes again a vision of Parnassus and the far-off sound of a mighty voice saying, "By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth. "
+And as she speaks there comes again a vision of Parnassus and the far-off sound of a mighty voice saying, _"By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth."_